-The School ol District (District) and (Teacher) enter into the following contract addendum: 1.
-Teacher has as greed to teach a class on instead of a preparatory period from through 2. s to pay Teacher for the loss of Teacher's preparatory period in the amount of; 2 3. s to pay Teacher for those students who enroll and attend Teacher's class that are in excess d's maximum daily number of students at the per student per day amount of3; 4. s to pay teacher4. · · · · · · · · · · · · · · · · · · · 5. addendum between District and Teacher is in addition to and separate from any other contract veen District and Teacher; 6. rstands that this agreement is no 7-1501 et seq.); and ot covered by the Teacher Fair Dismissal Act of 1983 7.
-District and To 2 hall be effective for the current semester and that future o enter into a new contract.
-Teach er's Signature: Date: Superintendent's Signature: ature: Date: Board President's Sign nature: Date: Legal References: A.C.A. § 6-17-114 A.C.A. § 6-17-812 DESE Rules Governing Clas ss Size and Teaching Load
+The School District (District) and d (Teacher) enter into the following contract addendum: 1.
+Teacher has agreed to teach a class o on instead of a preparatory period from through 2. e loss of Teacher's preparatory period in the amount of ; 2 3.
+District agrees to pay Teacher for those students who enroll and attend Teacher's class that are in excess of the Standard's maximum daily number of students at the per student per day amount of3; 4.
+District agrees to pay teacher4.
+5. This addendum between District and Teacher is in addition to and separate from any other contract between District and Teacher; 6.
+Teacher understands that this agreement is not covered by the Teacher Fair Dismissal Act of 1983 (A.C.A. § 6-17-1501 et seq.); and 7.
+District and Teacher agree that this c semesters shall require District and T ontract shall be effective for the current semester and that future Ceacher to enter into a new contract.
+Teacher's Signature: Date: Superintendent's Signature: Date: Board President's Signature: Date: References: A.C.A. § 6-17-114

+DESE Rules Governing Class Size and Teaching Load